 - Always use airtight containers.
 Think lids with seals, not chip clips or rubber bands, or paper clips.
 Keeping moisture and air out is vital to keeping your food fresh and pest-free while in storage.

-- Mason jars or reclaimed glass jars (that once held spaghetti sauce or peanut butter) are perfect for storing smaller amounts of food.
+Mason jars or reclaimed glass jars (that once held spaghetti sauce or peanut butter) are perfect for storing smaller amounts of food.
 Even if you have to use several jars for the same item, they are still your most frugal option.
+Use this method for removing the label from a glass jar if needed.

 - If you use one particular item fairly often in the kitchen, want to have plenty on hand, and don’t have space for tons of jars, you can invest in a few half-gallon glass jars.